larq/zookeeper/README.md

     cli()
 ```

-If you want to register your models in separate files, make sure to import them before calling `cli` to allow Zoo Keeper to properly register them.
+If you want to register your models in separate files, make sure to import them before calling `cli` to allow zookeeper to properly register them.
 To install your CLI as a executable command checkout the [`setuptools` integration](http://click.palletsprojects.com/en/7.x/setuptools/) of Click.

 #### Usage

-Zoo Keeper already ships with `prepare`, `plot`, and `tensorboard` commands, but now also includes the `train` command we created above:
+Zookeeper already ships with `prepare`, `plot`, and `tensorboard` commands, but now also includes the `train` command we created above:

 ```console
 python examples/train.py --help